How Toys R Us did it

-In a move that was widely reported and closely monitored by their competitors, Toys R Us just announced that they would be offering Free Shipping on all purchases of $19 or more.
-That’s a 60% reduction from the prior $49 threshold and arguably one of the best offers customers will find this shopping season.
+A great example of companies offering free shipping during the holidays was when Toys R Us offered free shipping on all purchases of $19 or more.
+That’s a 60% reduction from the prior $49 threshold and arguably one of the best offers customers would find.
 How are they making that offer, and maybe more importantly, how can YOU offer free shipping without breaking the bank?

 In the press release announcing the offer a company representative said, “Based on current insights and a comprehensive review of the competitive landscape, we’ve decided to drastically lower our free shipping minimum, just in time for the holiday season.”